You have turned-in this assignment. You can review the lesson and see your previous answers.

 Let's test your knowledge.

-Here is a depiction of a prism splitting white light into a spectrum of colours.
+Here is a depiction of a prism splitting white light into a spectrum of colors.

 I wonder if you can spot where those three things are in the image.

-Colour is made up of three main components: hue, which means the pure colour itself, such as red, blue, or green, saturation, which is the high intensity of the colour.
+Color is made up of three main components, hue, which means the pure color itself, such as red, blue, or green.

-A highly-saturated colour is vivid, but a less saturated colour appears more muted and grey.
+A highly saturated color is vivid while a less saturated color appears more muted and gray.

 You can see the difference in the first image and the second.